 | What | 2026 figure |

-| Minimum deposit | 2% of purchase price (higher of 2% or $2,000) |
+| Minimum deposit | 2% of purchase price (the higher of 2% or $2,000) |

-| Lenders Mortgage Insurance | $0 — every product, every LVR |
+| Lenders Mortgage Insurance | $0, every product, every LVR |

-| Standard variable rate | 7.60% p.a. (comparison 7.66–7.71%) — effective 2 April 2026 |
+| Standard variable rate | 7.85% p.a. (as at June 2026, effective 25 May 2026) |

-| Skilled Start variable rate | 6.60% p.a. (comparison 6.68%) |
+| Skilled Start variable rate | 6.85% p.a.
+(100bp discount on the standard rate) |

-| Singles income limit (Metro & Regional) | $155,000 |
+| Singles income limit (metro & regional) | $155,000 |

-| Couples & families income limit (Metro & Regional) | $228,000 |
+| Couples & families income limit (metro & regional) | $228,000 |

-| Perth Metro property price cap (Low Deposit) | $860,000 |
+| Perth metro property price cap (Low Deposit) | $860,000 |

 | Kimberley & Pilbara income limits | $225,000 singles / $285,000 family |

-| Owner-occupier required | Yes — no investors |
+| Owner-occupier required | Yes, no investors |

-| First home buyer required | No — you just can't currently own property |
+| First home buyer required | No, you just can't currently own property |

-How does Keystart work?
-Step by step
+How does Keystart work, step by step?

 - Settlement.
 Your settlement agent coordinates with Keystart and the seller.